Wave energy project

-Pelamis Wave Power’s Agucadoura Wave Farm is the world’s first commercial wave energy project located five kilometre off the Agucadoura coast in Portugal.
-The farm started delivering 2.25MW produced by three Pelamis generators in September 2008.
+Pelamis Wave Power’s Agucadoura Wave Farm was the world’s first commercial wave energy project located 5km off the Agucadoura coast in Portugal.
+The farm started delivering 2.25MW of electricity produced by three Pelamis generators in September 2008.

-Pelamis Wave Power, earlier known as Ocean Power Delivery (OPD) supplied the first three Pelamis P-750 “advanced wave energy conversion technology” machines.
-Another 28 machines were planned as a part of phase 2 to generate 22.5MW for state-run power company Energias de Portugal.
+Pelamis Wave Power, earlier known as Ocean Power Delivery (OPD), supplied the first three Pelamis P-750 ‘advanced wave energy conversion technology’ machines.
+28 additional machines were planned as a part of Phase 2 to generate 22.5MW for state-run power company Energias de Portugal.

 The first three generators, however, had to be towed back to the port after four months of commissioning because of technical problems.
 The global financial crunch of 2008 made financing of the re-installation of the generators even more difficult.
-The wave farm has since then been shut down.
+The wave farm was shut down.

 The order for the initial phase was worth €8.2m, funded by a Portuguese consortium led by Enersis.
-The project was expected to bring power ashore at Agucadoura, and provide electricity to 1,500 homes using the national state run electricity grid system.
-On completion of both the phases, the project was expected to meet the average electricity demand of more than 15,000 Portuguese households and displace above 60,000 carbon dioxide emissions tons per year.
+The wave energy project was expected to bring power ashore at Agucadoura and provide electricity to 1,500 homes, using the national state-run electricity grid system.

-Wave energy research was pioneered by “Salter’s Duck”, developed by Professor Stephen Salter of the University of Edinburgh.
-With an efficiency of around 90%, the duck moves up and down with the waves.
-It is still a laboratory prototype, and was put on hold because of technical issues and a lack of support by the UK government.
+Wave energy research was pioneered by ‘Salter’s Duck’ developed by Professor Stephen Salter of the University of Edinburgh.
+With an efficiency of approximately 90%, the duck moves up and down with the waves.
+It was put on hold because of technical issues and a lack of support by the UK Government.
 It did, however, lead to the development of the Pelamis.

 The first full-scale pre-production Pelamis prototype was tested at the European Marine Energy Centre in Orkney.
 The design was independently verified by WS Atkins according to (DNV) offshore codes and standards.

 The modules for Portugal were originally fabricated in Stonehaven by Ross Deeptech, an experienced offshore fabricator.
-After installation of the electro-hydraulic power take-off systems was complete, the modules were transported to Lewis.
-There, they
+After installation of the electro-hydraulic take-off systems was complete, the modules were transported to Lewis.

-joined the main tube segments made by Camcal, a specialist in large cylindrical structures.
-The component parts were shipped in March 2006 to the Port of Peniche for final assembly, commissioning and installation at a site 5km off the coast of northern Portugal, near Póvoa de Varzim.
+There, they joined the main tube segments made by Camcal, a specialist in large cylindrical structures.
+The component parts were shipped in March 2006 to the Port of Peniche for final assembly, commissioning, and installation at a site 5km off the coast of northern Portugal, near Póvoa de Varzim.

 Estimates predict that wave power could make up to 30% of the country’s gross domestic product by 2050.
-Wave also has the potential to become one of the lowest cost forms of electricity generation, with opening costs now around half those of wind energy and a quarter those of solar PV.
+Wave also has the potential to become one of the lowest cost forms of electricity generation with opening costs now approximately half of wind energy and a quarter of solar PV.

-The Portuguese government has established a feeder market that pays a premium for wave-generated electricity.
+The Portuguese government established a feeder market that pays a premium for wave-generated electricity.

-This is the approach that led Denmark and Germany to kick-start the wind industry, which now has a turnover of over €12bn/year and employs 60,000 people worldwide.
-The worldwide market for wave power is estimated at £500bn.
+It is the approach that led Denmark and Germany to kick-start the wind industry, which now has a turnover of over €12bn/year and employs 60,000 people worldwide.
+The worldwide market size for wave power in 2020 was estimated at $44m.

-The EU-funded Agucadoura project was started in 2003, and is the result of over 20 years of research at Lisbon’s Superior Technical Institute.
+The EU-funded Agucadoura project started in 2003 and is the result of more than 20 years of research at Lisbon’s Superior Technical Institute.
 The project was funded by a consortium headed by Portuguese renewable energy company Enersis.
-Enersis’ controlling shareholder is Endesa, a Spanish multinational that holds over 60% of the company’s shares.
+The company was subsequently acquired by Babcock & Brown in 2005.